 Analyze ratings of teachers’ attractiveness for reliability.

+Fully debrief participants.

 Representative Results

-Analysis indicated that 9 of the 15 molar ratings of nonverbal behavior positively correlated with end-of-semester ratings of teacher effectiveness, as did the overall mean molar rating.
+Analysis indicated that nine of the 15 molar ratings of nonverbal behavior positively correlated with end-of-semester ratings of teacher effectiveness, as did the overall mean molar rating.
 Molecular behaviors, on the other hand, were less predictive; only frowning and fidgeting (negatively) correlated with teaching effectiveness.
 Teacher attractiveness did not significantly relate to teacher effectiveness.
 More importantly, the effects of nonverbal behavior remained even after statistically controlling for attractiveness.
-Thus, when given only 30 seconds of film from one day of instruction, assessments of nonverbal behaviors correlated very highly with students’ impressions of their teachers based on a semester’s worth of contact.
-(Figures 1 and 2)
+Thus, when given only 30 s of film from one day of instruction, assessments of nonverbal behaviors correlated very highly with students’ impressions of their teachers based on a semester’s worth of contact.

 Summary

-The described technique demonstrates that observing just 30 seconds of behavior is enough to draw accurate inferences about teaching effectiveness.
-Ambady and Rosenthal repeated this study using even shorter clips and found similar effects: judgments based on three clips as short as two seconds yield high correlations with end-of-semester ratings.
+The described technique demonstrates that observing just 30 s of behavior is enough to draw accurate inferences about teaching effectiveness.
+Ambady and Rosenthal (1993) repeated this study using even shorter clips and found similar effects: judgments based on three clips as short as 2.0 s yield high correlations with end-of-semester ratings.
 Knowledge of the nonverbal correlates of effective teaching help our understanding of the importance of affective behavior in teaching and learning processes, and are also of practical importance in guiding the selection and training of future teachers.

 Applications